iifl-logo

 SUBEX AMERICAS INC.

-Rs.
-982 lakhs in the previous year, and a net loss of Rs.
-41 lakhs as against a net loss of Rs.
-56 lakhs in the previous year.
+1,188 lakhs in the previous year, and a net loss of Rs.
+39 lakhs as against a net loss of Rs.
+41 lakhs in the previous year.

 SUBEX ACCOUNT AGGREGATOR SERVICES PRIVATE LIMITED

-Rs.
-6 lakhs as against a net loss of Rs.
-3 lakhs in the previous year.
+1 lakh as against a net profit of Rs.
+6 lakhs in the previous year.
+The Company is in the process of voluntary liquidation.

 The above-mentioned numbers are as per the audited financial statements of respective subsidiaries.

-Further, as per the fourth proviso to the said Section, audited Annual Accounts of each of the subsidiary companies have also been placed on the website of the Company under the following link https://www.subex.com/ investors/shareholder-services/.
+Further, as per the fourth proviso to the said Section, audited Annual Accounts of each of the subsidiaries, have also been placed on the website of the Company under the following link https://www.subex.com/investors/ shareholder-services/.

 9. DEPOSITS

-Your Company has not accepted any deposits from the public during the year and there are no deposits which are remaining unclaimed or unpaid as at the end of the year and, as such, no amount of principal or interest was outstanding as on the date of the Balance sheet.
+Your Company has not accepted any deposits from the public during the year nor any deposits which were remaining unclaimed or unpaid as at the end of the year.
+As such, no principle or interest amount was outstanding as of Balance Sheet date.

-Details of the Companys Employee Stock Options Plans and the summary disclosure in compliance with Companies (Share Capital and Debentures) Rules, 2014 forms part of this report as ‘Annexure A. The details as required under the Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, are available on the Companys website under the following link https://www.subex.com/investors/announcement-filing/#other-intimations.
+Details of the Companys Employee Stock Options Plans and the summary disclosure in compliance with Companies (Share Capital and Debentures) Rules, 2014 forms part of this report as ‘Annexure A. The details as required under the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, are available on the Companys website under the following link https://www.subex.com/investors/ announcement-filing/#other-intimations.

 EMPLOYEE STOCK OPTION PLAN-2018

-The Company, pursuant to resolutions passed by the Board and the Shareholders dated June 26, 2018, and July 31, 2018, respectively, had adopted the Subex Employees Stock Option Scheme-2018 ("ESOP – 2018" or "Plan").
-This scheme was formulated in accordance with the Securities & Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.
+The Company, pursuant to resolutions passed by the Board and the Shareholders dated June 26, 2018 and July 31, 2018 respectively, had adopted the Subex Employees Stock Option Scheme-2018 ("ESOP – 2018" or "Plan").
+This scheme was formulated in accordance with the SEBI (Share Based Employee Benefits) Regulations, 2014.

-Details of Loans, Guarantees or Investments covered under Section 186 of the Companies Act 2013, are given in note number 31 & 32 to the Standalone Financial Statements.
+Details of Loans, Guarantees and Investments covered under Section 186 of the Companies Act 2013, are given in note number 31 to the Standalone Financial Statements.

 12. MATERIAL CHANGES AND COMMITMENTS, EFFECTING THE FINANCIAL POSITION OF THE COMPANY BETWEEN THE END OF FINANCIAL YEAR AND DATE OF THE REPORT

-There have been no material changes for the period between end of the financial year 2023-24 and the date of this report, affecting the financial position of the Company.
+There have been no material changes for the period between the end of the financial year 2024-25 and the date of this report, affecting the financial position of the Company.

 13. CORPORATE GOVERNANCE